maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

   > Blue means stability and depth and is a great color for creating a calm clean environment.
 Blue symbolizes confidence, faith, hope, wisdom, knowledge and trust. - BaCS

   > Blue is the favorite color of all people...Most blues convey a sense of trust, loyalty, cleanliness, and understanding.
 On the other hand, blue evolved as symbol of depression in American culture...Blue is the most commonly used color in corporate identity. - MoC

+So based on this preliminary research, white, orange and blue are looking like very strong contenders for View Thought.
+Let's bring these colors over to the color wheel.

 ### Step 2: Color Wheel Experimentation